severalnines/docs/intro.rst

 Once the cmon service is started, it will load up all configuration options inside :file:`/etc/cmon.cnf` and :file:`/etc/cmon.d/cmon_*.cnf` (if exists) into CMON database.
 Each CMON configuration file represents a cluster with distinct cluster ID.
 It starts by registering hosts, collecting information and periodically perform check-ups and scheduled jobs on all managed nodes through SSH.
 Setting up a passwordless SSH is vital in ClusterControl.
 ClusterControl connects to all managed nodes as ``os_user`` using SSH key defined in ``ssh_identity`` inside CMON configuration file.
 Details on this is explained under `Passwordless SSH <requirements.html#passwordless-ssh>`_ section.

-What user really needs to do is to access ClusterControl UI located at :samp:`http://{ClusterControl_host}/clustercontrol` and starts managing your database infrastructure from there.
+What user really needs to do is to access ClusterControl UI located at :samp:`http://{ClusterControl_host}/clustercontrol` and start managing your database infrastructure from there.
 You can begin by importing existing database clusters, or create a new database server/cluster or register another cluster monitored by another ClusterControl server.
 ClusterControl supports monitoring multiple clusters and cluster types under single ClusterControl server as shown in the following figure:

 .. image:: img/cc_deploy_multiple.png
    :alt: Example multiple cluster deployment
    :align: center

-ClusterControl exposes all functionality through remote procedure calls (RPC) on port 9500 (authenticated by a RPC token) and REST API accessible at :samp:`http://{ClusterControl_host}/cmonapi` (authenticated by an API token).
+ClusterControl exposes all functionality through remote procedure calls (RPC) on port 9500 (authenticated by a RPC token), port 9501 (RPC with TLS) and REST API accessible at :samp:`http://{ClusterControl_host}/cmonapi` (authenticated by an API token).
 The ClusterControl UI interacts with those interfaces to retrieve monitoring data (cluster load, host status, alarms, backup status etc.) or to send management commands (add/remove nodes, run backups, upgrade a cluster, etc.).
 The following diagram illustrates the architecture of ClusterControl:

 .. image:: img/cc_arch.png
    :alt: ClusterControl architecture